Hybrid Quantum-Classical Generative Adversarial Networks with Transfer Learning: Introduction

 In this paper, we investigate the integration of VQCs into the GAN framework, adopting a hybrid quantum-classical approach while incorporating transfer learning.
-By systematically comparing fully classical and hybrid GANs, where VQCs are placed in the generator, the discriminator, or both, we explore how these quantum blocks can influence convergence behavior, image fidelity, and overall robustness.
-We conduct experiments on various configurations, and including multiple classes along with extended experiments featuring different sample sizes.
+We take an architectural perspective and ask where a quantum layer should be placed within a GAN in order to be most effective.
+To this end, we fix a lightweight VQC design and systematically compare fully classical and hybrid GANs in which the same VQC is inserted into the generator, the discriminator, or both.
+This yields a placement-centric study, in which changes in performance and stability can be attributed to the location of the quantum block rather than circuit depth or qubit count.
+We conduct experiments on various configurations, and including multiple classes of CIFAR-10 dataset along with extended experiments featuring different sample sizes.
 We use quantitative metrics, including the Fréchet Inception Distance (FID), Kernel Inception Distance (KID), and Inception Score (IS), and visual inspections to provide a comprehensive assessment of each model's performance.

 A key component of our approach is transfer learning, where a pre-trained ResNet-18 backbone is adapted for the discriminator to improve feature extraction.
 This strategy helps stabilize adversarial training, particularly under limited dataset conditions, while also allowing us to assess how quantum blocks interact with high-quality, pre-trained features.
-The results indicate that fully hybrid model tends to outperform other configurations, exhibiting improved convergence and producing higher-quality images.
-Furthermore, we show that even when the available dataset is halved, the fully hybrid architecture can still achieve outcomes close to those attained with larger datasets, highlighting the resilience and adaptability of our design.
+This also provides a strong and consistent baseline for interpreting the contribution of the VQC across the comparative experiments.
+The results indicate that the fully hybrid model tends to outperform other configurations, exhibiting improved convergence and producing higher-quality images.
+Furthermore, we show that even when the dataset is halved, the fully hybrid architecture can still achieve outcomes close to those attained with larger datasets, highlighting the resilience and adaptability of our design.